gesellkammer/csoundengine/docs/Introduction.rst

     renderer.render("out.wav")

 A :class:`~csoundengine.offline.OfflineSession` can also be created from an existing :class:`~csoundengine.session.Session`, either via
-:meth:`~csoundengine.session.Session.makeRenderer` or via the context manager :meth:`~csoundengine.session.Session.rendering`.
+:meth:`~csoundengine.session.Session.offlineSession` or via the context manager :meth:`~csoundengine.session.Session.rendering`.
 In both cases an :class:`~csoundengine.offline.OfflineSession` is created in which all instruments and data defined in the Session are also available.